I’ve got a couple things today. So let’s get right to ’em.

 Becoming the architect’s choice

-Those should give you some food for thought for your next trade show.
+Those should give you ideas for your next trade show.

-Then let’s talk.
-We can set up a call to see if you and your company’s products are a good fit for what I do.
+We can set up a call to see if your products or services are a good fit for what I do…

 Helping you become the architect’s choice.